 At Syntasa, we have seen tremendous potential for a platform that is able to connect the entire value-chain of AI in Digital: from creating data ingestion pipeline to applying machine learning algorithms, and to finally disseminating the insights back to action and activate on some of the most popular marketing clouds like Adobe.
 Syntasa is also a Cool Vendor, according to Gartnerʼs Personalisation study.
 Our platform simplifies the technology challenges by creating an entire “app”-like framework for creating & managing hairy data pipelines, applying super complex AI models to the data, and then sending the actionable insights back to web and business applications with an inbuilt micro framework of DevOps and cost reporting.
 Loved by Data Scientists & Data Engineers (who can use their existing tools with Syntasaʼs platforms), by IT and Infra teams (who can simply plug in Syntasaʼs containerised solution within their existing cloud or on-prem data lakes environments), and by business users (who can configure and see their complex business strategies laid out in easy-to-navigate graphs).

-If any of this resonates with you, email me (Apoorv Kashyap) and share your thoughts or experience with your own AI projects.
+If any of this resonates with you, email me (Apoorv Kashyap) to share your thoughts and experience with your own AI projects.
+You can also request a briefing to learn about developing trends in AI.